huggingface/datasets/datasets/psc/README.md

 - extract_text: text to summarise
 - summary_text: summary of extracted text
-- label: 1 indicates summary is similar, 0 means that a summary is not similar
+- label: 1 indicates summary is similar, 0 means that it is not similar

 ### Data Splits